Commercial Litigation Lawyer Washington DC

 - Circumstances change.
 Are there contract provisions that govern dissolution of the business, death or disability of a partner, transfer or sale of the business?

 - In many industries, there are also standards of care that must be followed in carrying out business or in pursuing and maintaining business relationships.
 What if those standards of care are violated?

 The RIGHT CHOICE:

-I have encountered these situations many times, both as a businessperson and as a lawyer representing businesses and owners.
+I have encountered these situations many times, both as a businessperson and as a Commercial Litigation Lawyer representing businesses and owners.
 An injured client has recourse for a business relationship gone wrong or where a breaching party or third party has caused injury.
 Frequently asserted common law claims may include:

 - Breach of contract

 - Unjust enrichment claim

 - Tortious interference with contract

 - Negligent misrepresentation

 - Defamation (damage to reputation by knowingly false statements)